-Five months in the deployment, we have successfully designed and established the component and we have trained some 800 personnel: 1 infantry battalion, Officers on Leadership courses, NCOs, specialised staff (platoon Commander course; Intel course; CAT 2 course); former insurgents and instructors.
+Six months after deployment, we were able to successfully design and establish the component.
+We have trained some 900 personnel: 1 infantry battalion, Officers on Leadership courses, NCOs, specialised staff (platoon Commander course; Intel course; CAT 2 course); former insurgents and instructors.

 Our training is based on a contextual analysis and it is tailored to the audience and to the operational, legal and cultural context.
 It utilises a comprehensive methodology: lectures, questions/answers sessions, group work, videos, dialogue and exchanges.
 The rules learnt through this interactive methodology are then practiced during combined tactical exercises.
 Progress is measured through the completion of a questionnaire, before and after the training.